What is a "Deal With It" list?

-In order to actually work, a Deal With It list must be done for the right reasons.
+A Deal With It list is a stream of conscious list of who you really are, unfiltered.
 A Deal With It list is a statement of SELF.
 It is entirely about digging deep into your own heart, mind, and soul, and sharing your discoveries with the world, or, in the very least, putting it down on paper.

 Something about writing it out makes it so much more meaningful than if you just think it inside your head.
 Thoughts don’t do you any good if you don’t turn them into action.
 Writing it down makes it real.
 And in the case of a Deal With It list, writing it down makes you real.

 For people who haven’t felt seen or heard much in their lives, this is incredibly healing.